Fourteen Autumns & Fifteen Winters

 Fourteen Autumns & Fifteen Winters is the debut studio album by Scottish indie rock band The Twilight Sad, released by FatCat Records on 3 April 2007 in the US, and 7 May 2007 in the UK.
 The album features production from guitarist Andy MacFarlane and was mixed by Peter Katis.
 It was recorded over a short period of just three days, and the songs featured were the first ones the band had ever written.
 The album's influences include Van Dyke Parks, Phil Spector, Daniel Johnston, Arab Strap, Serge Gainsbourg, and Leonard Cohen.

-Vocalist James Graham commented on the difference between the band's live show and the album, stating that, "If you came to see us live before you actually heard the record or any recordings we made, you'd probably think we were kind of a noisy band.
+Vocalist James Graham commented on the difference between the band's live show and the album, stating that, "If you came to see us live before you heard the record or any recordings we made, you'd probably think we were kind of a noisy band.
 If you had the record and sat down with it, you can totally see it's more than noise."

 "That Summer, at Home I Had Become the Invisible Boy", "Last Year's Rain Didn't Fall Quite So Hard", and "And She Would Darken the Memory" also appear on the band's debut EP, The Twilight Sad, while four tracks from the album would later appear on Here, It Never Snowed.
 Afterwards It Did in a re-recorded state.

 The Twilight Sad performed Fourteen Autumns & Fifteen Winters in its entirety for the first time in December 2013, with further UK dates performing the full album in April and May 2014.
 The tour dates coincided with the release of a deluxe edition reissue of the album, with bonus tracks including demos and rarities, released on Record Store Day 2014.
 The reissue was pressed as a double vinyl LP, limited to 500 copies only, and available in the United Kingdom only.